LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

 }

-0.06in {\bf Modeling of $w_2$:} This variable represents the time at which the scheduling request is sent relative to the slot’s start.
+0.06in {\bf Modeling of $w_2$:} This variable represents the time at which the scheduling request is sent relative to the slot's start.
 The request is transmitted via the Physical Uplink Control Channel (PUCCH) within that slot.
-Each 5G slot has 14 symbols, and the scheduling request is sent in one of these symbols.
-The standard allows one or more contiguous symbols for PUCCH.
+In normal cyclic prefix, each 5G slot consists of 14 symbols, and the scheduling request is sent in one of these symbols.
+A configured PUCCH resource occupies one or more contiguous OFDM symbols within the slot.
 We call the first symbol ${UC_{st}}$ and the number of symbols $UC_{no}$.
-Consequently, $w_2$ can be calculated as follows: {
+Consequently, $w_2$ can be calculated as: